 All children and adults with nystagmus should be evaluated by an ophthalmologist (and primary care physician) to determine if any association exists with other conditions.

-Nystagmus can be inheritable, sometimes with a strong family history, dominant, recessive and x-linked patterns have been reported.
-The severity of nystagmus often varies amongst members of an involved family.
+Nystagmus can be inheritable, sometimes with a strong family history.
+Dominant, recessive and x-linked patterns have been reported.
+The severity of nystagmus often varies among members of an involved family.

 Nystagmus severity can vary upon direction of gaze; the eyes oscillate more when looking in certain directions.
 The gaze position of least eye movement is the “null point” and tends to be where vision is best.
-Tilting or turning the head can thus optimize vision.
+Tilting or turning the head into this direction where the movements are least can thus optimize vision.

 Eye muscle surgery (strabismus surgery) may be indicated for some individuals with nystagmus.
 The goal of surgery in most instances is to help alleviate a significantly abnormal head position or to decrease the amplitude of nystagmus.
 Surgery can sometimes cause vision improvement but does not fully eliminate nystagmus.